Gene McGivern starts his 26th season in 2019-20 directing St. Thomas’ athletics media relations.

 A native of Davenport, Iowa, McGivern graduated from Iowa State University in 1981.
 He was a Cyclone captain of both the cross country and track and field teams, and lettered all four seasons in each sport.
 A six-time All-Big Eight distance runner, he broke one school record, competed in two NCAA Division I Championship meets, and as a senior in 1980 helped Iowa State place 10th at cross country nationals.
 He later was head men's and women's cross country coach and an assistant track and field coach during a six-year span at Augsburg.

 He resides in Eagan, Minn., with his wife Barbara, a 1990 St. Thomas graduate.
-They have three children -- Bridget (22), George (19), and Peter (12).
+They have three children -- Bridget (24), George (21), and Peter (14).
 Bridget, now enrolled in graduate school in microbiology, was an All-MIAC and three-time All-Region honoree in cross country for UST; received CoSIDA Academic All-District honors; and competed in three NCAA CC meets.
-George is a top-10 team runner this fall for Tommie men's cross country.
+George was an MIAC placewinner and a three-time Academic All-MIAC honoree for Tommie track and field/CC.